JanHerca/urantiapedia/output/wikijs/en/article/Jim_Mcnelly/Evolving_a_personal_religious_experience.md

 There are religions today that are teaching that men are the children of the devil and that they become _adopted_ children of God when they accept a particular belief system.
 Those outside their cult are therefore going to a fictitious hell and the cult members live in a world of “us and them.”
 We have to break the back of this false teaching and be unafraid once and for all to proclaim that all men are the children of God and that we can actually feel and experience our sonship as a personal reality.

-There is a remarkable quote which says, “_When the mental mobilization is absolutely total on any level of the psychic upreach toward spirit attainment, when there exists perfection of the human motivation of loyalties to the divine idea, then there very often occurs a sudden downgrasp of the indwelling spirit to synchronize with the concentrated and consecrated purpose of the superconscious mind of the believing mortal._” ([UB 100:5.4](/en/The_Urantia_Book/100#p5_4)) And there is a similar quote on page 1130, “_But the ‘birth’ of religion is not sudden; it is rather a gradual emergence.
+There is a remarkable quote which says, “_When the mental mobilization is absolutely total on any level of the psychic upreach toward spirit attainment, when there exists perfection of the human motivation of loyalties to the divine idea, then there very often occurs a sudden downgrasp of the indwelling spirit to synchronize with the concentrated and consecrated purpose of the superconscious mind of the believing mortal._” (<a id="a99_428"></a>[UB 100:5.4](/en/The_Urantia_Book/100#p5_4)) And there is a similar quote on page 1130, “_But the ‘birth’ of religion is not sudden; it is rather a gradual emergence.
 Nevertheless, sooner or later there is ‘a birth day.’
-You do not enter the kingdom of heaven unless you have been ‘born again’ — born of the Spirit._” ([UB 103:2.1](/en/The_Urantia_Book/103#p2_1))
+You do not enter the kingdom of heaven unless you have been ‘born again’ — born of the Spirit._” (<a id="a99_747"></a>[UB 103:2.1](/en/The_Urantia_Book/103#p2_1))

 There comes a time when there must be a transformation of the consciousness, a new mobilization of the personality, and a new orientation of the spiritual forces within.
 You don't just happen across such an experience.
 No one on the street will hand it to you.
 It won't arrive in the mail.
 You must go out looking for it.
 You have to want it.
 Your desire must be so great that you enter into a new level of “totality of motivation.”